HenrikSchumacher/CoBarS/README.md

 # Installation

-TO make sure that all submodules are cloned, too, please clone by running the following in the command line:
+To make sure that all submodules are cloned, too, please clone by running the following in the command line:

     git clone --depth 1 --recurse-submodules --shallow-submodules git@github.com:HenrikSchumacher/CoBarS.git

 To build the documentation, please install doxygen and then run

     doxygen Doxyfile

 The documentation is then available in `doc/index.html`.

+_CoBarS_ is a header-only library with no dependencies other than the _C++ Standard Library_ and the _Standard Template Library_.

+_CoBarS_ uses some external pseudorandom number generators.
+Thanks to their permissive licenses, their code can be inline their code into this repository, so that the user does not have to install anything.
+These are the pseudorandom number generators:

+- [PCG](https://github.com/imneme/pcg-cpp), _Permuted Congruential Generator_ `pcg64` by Melissa O'Neill.

+- [wy](https://github.com/alainesp/wy), an implementation of _wyrand_ by Alain Espinosa.

+- [Xoshiro256+](https://github.com/Reputeless/Xoshiro-cpp))by [Ryo Suzuki](https://github.com/Reputeless/Xoshiro-cpp).
+It implements _xoshiro256+_, a pseudorandom number generator by David Blackman and Sebastiano Vigna.

 # Usage

-_CoBarS_ is a header-only library with no dependencies other than the _C++ Standard Library_ and the _Standard Template Library_, and those that are already inlined to the repository (namely the pseudorandom number generators [PCG](https://github.com/imneme/pcg-cpp), [wy](https://github.com/alainesp/wy), and [Xoshiro256+](https://github.com/Reputeless/Xoshiro-cpp)).
+_CoBarS_ is a header-only library.
 Just include the header `CoBarS.hpp` into your C++ program via

     #include "CoBarS.hpp"